pingcap/docs/tiup/tiup-component-cluster-display.md

 ### -R, --role

-- Specifies the role to check.
-If it is not specified, all roles are checked.
+- Specifies the role to display.
+If it is not specified, all roles are displayed.
 The value of this option is a comma-separated list of node roles.
 If you are not sure about the role deployed on a node, you can skip this option in the command to show the roles and status of all nodes in the output.
 - Data type: `STRINGS`
-- If this option is not specified in the command, all roles are checked by default.
+- If this option is not specified in the command, all roles are displayed by default.

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.
+> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are displayed.

 ### -h, --help